Article updated on Novembre 2020

 In fact, high-intensity team sports and/or sports that can lead to falls or hits to the stomach, such as basketball, hockey, soccer or tennis, should be avoided.
 I would also add gymnastics, scuba diving, high altitude activities, alpine skiing, skating and mountain biking to the list.

-A woman who has previously had a miscarriage during the first trimester, who has a history of premature childbirth or who has been diagnosed with cardiovascular disease should speak to a health professional about playing sports and restrictions based on their situation.
-Once again, it’s important to be informed by someone who specialises in the field, such as a kinesiologist.
+If all goes well for you with no restrictions, know that you can meet a kinesiologist.
 They specialise in exercises that use safe movements and activities which are adapted to and useful for pregnant women.
 Many programs are offered and varied, and regular sessions will allow you to reach your goals and enjoy your workout.

 Official recommendations suggest cardiorespiratory activities mixed with muscle exercises and exercises to improve flexibility throughout pregnancy.